abhinavk99/crypto-bot/README.md

-# coinmarketcap-bot
+# crypto-bot

-Telegram bot that uses the CoinMarketCap API to get information on cryptocurrencies and the global cryptocurrency market.
+Telegram bot that uses the CoinMarketCap API and the Binance API to get information on cryptocurrencies and the global cryptocurrency market.

 Talk to @coinmarketcap_info_bot on Telegram!